enidh/robot-onboarding/README.md

 changes.
 Write your commit message when prompted - make it *concise* and *descriptive*
 * hit `Ctrl + Shift + P`, type `push` and hit enter
+* you can also hit the `🗘` button in the blue bar at the bottom instead of pushing the way described above - this will push any commits **and** pull new  changes from remote.